cvillamil2510/pdsnd_github/README.md

 Information Bikeshare

 ### Description
-The project shows the statistics of the use of shared bicycles in several cities of the United States
+The project shows the statistics of the use of shared bicycles in 3 cities of United States (Chicago, New York City and Washington)

 ### Files used
 chicago.csv